romans3/ReversoTTS-HA/README.md

 ### Configuration By Homeassistant UI

+- With UI: go in INTEGRATIONS, click on ADD Integrations and selection "Reverso TTS", and click ADD.
+Then enter setup request value.

 #### Language

 The language to use.
 Supported languages are in this table, please use only the name from **LangCode** column: